Countdown (Australian TV program): Prince Charles interview

-A well known segment of the show's run is an atypical studio interview Meldrum conducted with Prince Charles.
-Meldrum was extremely nervous about interviewing the prince and botched a great many takes during the interview by flubbing his lines and even committing several royal protocol blunders.
-Members of his production crew gave him constant encouragement between takes and eventually Prince Charles politely asked Meldrum if he could get a teleprompter to assist him with the interview, to which Meldrum replied that there was not one available.
+A well-known segment of the show's run is an atypical studio interview Meldrum conducted with Prince Charles.
+Meldrum was extremely nervous about interviewing the prince, and he botched a great many takes during the interview by flubbing his lines and even committing several royal protocol blunders.
+Members of his production crew gave him constant encouragement between takes, and eventually Prince Charles politely asked Meldrum if he could get a teleprompter to assist him with the interview, to which Meldrum replied that there was not one available.

-The interview, or rather, the numerous botched takes from it, has become a staple of blooper shows in Australia.
+The interview, or, rather, the numerous botched takes from it, has become a staple of blooper shows in Australia and beyond.
 Meldrum has since said of the interview, "It's not a regret, but I definitely stuffed that up."